mohammadKarimi/Riter/README.md

 ### 🎨 Color Management
 - **Color Palette**: Select from a pre-configured set of colors.
 - **Custom Color Selection**: Choose personalized colors for added flexibility.
+- **Pin Color Palette**: You can pin the panel and it is always accessible.

 ### 🧹 Line Management
 - **Undo/Redo**: Reverse or reapply recent drawing actions.
 - **Clear All**: Quickly remove all strokes from the canvas.